Emvnn/Python/README.md

 ## 6. Extending Human Expertise with AI
 NLP and **Computer Vision** are powerful AI techniques that extend human capabilities, allowing better decision-making, automation, and data analysis.

+---

+# IBM Watson Studio – AI Machine Learning Project

+## Overview
+IBM Watson Studio is an **integrated development environment (IDE)** designed to streamline **machine learning model development** and improve team collaboration.
+It enables users to **construct, provision, run, and test machine learning models**, with results saved as **working models or editable notebooks** for further modification.

+## Project Summary
+In this project, you explored IBM Watson Studio through hands-on simulations to:

+- **Provision the Watson Studio service**
+- **Set up a new AI machine learning project**
+- **Import bank loan risk data**
+- **Create and train four machine learning models**
+- **Run models competitively to evaluate performance**
+- **Identify the most effective model for predicting bank loan risk**

+## Business Impact
+This project involved **analyzing a client’s business need** and developing an **AI-driven solution** to **predict bank loan risk** with high accuracy.
+Through experimentation and model comparison, you identified the best-performing machine learning approach to meet the client’s requirements.

+---